mathieu-lacage/goggles/README.md

 1. They are a practical way to freedive
 2. You can make them yourself
-3. You can make corrective lenses to match your eyesight

 Here is a short comparison chart that illustrates alternatives